"

 • Define point masses.

-• Derive an expression for conservation of momentum along x-axis and y-axis.
+• Derive an expression for conservation of momentum along the x– and y-axes.

 • Describe elastic collisions of two objects with equal mass.

-• Determine the magnitude and direction of the final velocity given initial velocity, and scattering angle.
+• Determine the magnitude and direction of final velocity given initial velocity and scattering angle.

 A purple ball of mass m1 moves with velocity V 1 toward the right side along the X direction.
 The orange ball of mass m 2 is initially at rest.
 The total momentum is the momentum possessed by purple ball only.
 After collision purple ball moves with velocity v 1prime in the positive X Y plane making an angle theta 1 with the x axis and the orange ball moves in the X Y plane below the x axis making an angle theta 2 with the x axis.
 The total momentum would be the sum of the momentum of purple ball p1 prime and the orange ball p 2 prime.
 In two-dimensional collision too the momentum before and after collision remains the same.